-We work with you as a student to get you connected to the resources you need, find the answers to your questions, and provide the people that will help you make memories!
+We connect you to the resources you need, find the answers to your questions, and provide the people that will help you make memories!
 The educational journey is not just in the classroom, but outside in and among your peers here at Edgewood College and beyond.
 We want to make sure you have the connections you want and need.
 Whether through life in the residence halls, membership in clubs and organizations, participation in programs and events, getting all of your wellness needs taken care of, or commitments to community standards, we have what you may be looking for.

 Marshall Hall, built in 1864 and expanded in 1963, is the only remaining building on campus from the early history of Edgewood College.
 The property was owned by Samuel Marshall, one of the original founders of M&I bank, eventually sold to Wisconsin Governor Cadwallader C. Washburn, and then finally donated to the Sinsinawa Dominican Sisters in 1881 who began the transition of the property into what it is today.